 -

 Fresh fruits, veggies, and meats at the Georgetown Market This is a mountain town and grocery options are limited.
-You can purchase fresh fruits and vegetables, meats, and breads at the Georgetown Market (inside the Shell station, 1204 Argentine St, Georgetown, CO)
+You can purchase fresh fruits and vegetables, meats, breads and other items at the Georgetown Market (inside the Shell station, 1204 Argentine St, Georgetown, CO)

 - We recently learned that Walmart, Target, and Costco will do same day delivery to the house.
 This is kind of great if you’re wanting groceries to be delivered while you hike, ski, or explore.
 And you don’t have to fight the I-70 traffic!